 Fees will be calculated by reference to data recorded or logged by us.
 Records held by SkyMesh will be conclusive evidence of the Usage of your Service and charges payable by you.

 Data is calculated monthly in accordance with your Conditions of Service.

 All Fees must be paid in full by the Due Date.

 Residential services must be paid by credit card standing authorisation or direct debit.
-Internet services (only) may be paid by cheque or money order no less than six months in advance with a minimum payment amount of $150.

 Business customers may pay outstanding invoices for business services either by credit card standing authorisation, direct debit, or electronic funds transfer.

 We reserve the right to charge you for any fees that we incur from or must pay to your bank.
 If there is any payment discrepancy or disagreement about bank charges applied, you should contact us before you contact your bank and we will try to resolve the issue.
 If you contact your bank and we incur a bank fee as a result, we reserve the right to pass this fee on to you.

 We reserve the right to charge a late payment fee as set out in Our Schedule of Fees and Charges in respect of any invoice which is not paid to us by the Due Date.